CIS-566-Fall-2021/final-project/README.md

 Create final scene using tool with at least 5-6 different types of flowers and plants Add finishing touches like wind simulation and dust particles

+# Milestone 1
+For this milestone, I followed a tutorial to make a simple flower bloom with textures.
+It was great to learn about animation and I have started thinking about how to edit the parameters to make the tool customizable for many different types of flowers.